 I am an Associate Professor of Organizational Studies, Sociology, and Public Policy at the University of Michigan, where I also serve as Associate Faculty in the Center for Inequality Dynamics (CID).

-I am currently writing my second book on the historical development and contemporary consequences of crime victim policy in the United States.
+I am currently writing my second book on the historical development and implementation of victim compensation law in the United States.
 In the book, I am especially interested in the relationship between victim policy, punishment, and racial and gender inequality.
 The University of Michigan LSA Magazine recently profiled this ongoing work in an article for the Fall 2023 issue.
-I believe strongly in translating research into policy and have been fortunate to conduct analyses that helped advocates pass the Fair Access to Victim Compensation Act in New York State in late 2023.
+I believe strongly in translating research into policy and have been fortunate to conduct analyses that helped advocates pass the Fair Access to Victim Compensation Act (FAVC) in New York in late 2023.
+With colleagues from Michigan and CU-Denver (and thanks to generous support from Arnold Ventures), I am planning an evaluation of FAVC with partners in the New York State Office of Victim Services.

 Before joining the faculty at Michigan, I earned an A.M. and Ph.D. in Sociology at Harvard University and was a doctoral fellow in the Inequality and Social Policy Program at the Harvard Kennedy School.